 LuAnn Wilkerson, EdD

-During this "byte' transformatory ideas taking place in the education of health professionals is discussed alongside challenges as teachers in the midst of these changes and the scholarship of teaching.
-The mnemonic ICAP is outlined as relates to teaching practice (Interactive, Constructive, Active and Passive).
-Feedback is described as an educational alliance between the teacher and learner.
+This professional development byte discusses transformatory ideas taking place in the education of health professionals, challenges teachers face in the midst of these changes and the scholarship of teaching.
+The mnemonic ICAP (Interactive, Constructive, Active and Passive) is outlined as it relates to teaching practice.
+This byte also explains feedback as an educational alliance between the teacher and learner.

 At the end of this professional development byte, you will be able to: